-We draw attention to Note 1 to the parent company financial statements, which indicates that the Parent Company has deficit of ₱3,044.41 million and ₱2,925.92 million as of December 31, 2022 and 2021, respectively, and negative operating cash outflow of ₱75.83 million and ₱39.66 million for the years ended December 31, 2022 and 2021, respectively.
-The Parent Company incurred net losses of ₱118.49 million and ₱51.28 million for the years ended December 31, 2022 and 2021 respectively, and its current liabilities exceeded its current assets by ₱39.59 million and ₱73.63 million as of December 31, 2022 and 2021, respectively.
-As stated in Note 1, these conditions indicate that a material uncertainty exists that may cast significant doubt on the Parent Company's ability to continue as a going concern.
+We draw attention to Note 1 to the parent company financial statements, which indicates that the Parent Company incurred net loss of ₱79.33 million and ₱118.49 million, and net operating cash outflow of ₱32.72 million and ₱75.83 million for the years ended December 31, 2023 and 2022 respectively.
+In addition, the Parent Company has deficit of ₱3,123.74 million and ₱3,044.41 million as of December 31, 2023 and 2022, respectively.
+As stated in Note 1, these conditions, along with other matters as discussed in Note 1 indicate that a material uncertainty exists that may cast significant doubt on the Parent Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.